-Mr Tomkinson, who has been Chairman of the Company since April 2008, was appointed Executive Chairman on 31 August 2011.
-Mr Tomkinson has extensive experience over the last thirty five years in the administration of and investment in exploration and mining companies and is an investor in private mineral exploration and in resources in general in Australia.
+Mr Tomkinson, a director and Chairman of the Company since April 2008, was appointed Executive Chairman in August 2011.
+Mr Tomkinson has extensive experience over many years in the management of and investment in exploration and mining companies.
+He is an active investor in private mineral exploration and in resources in general in Australia specialising in the search for and discovery of new mineral deposits and the promotion of new listings on ASX.
 He is a non-executive director of Hampton Hill Mining NL (appointed January 1997) and the non-executive chairman of Traka Resources Limited (appointed September 2003).
-He was a non-executive director of Pan Pacific Petroleum NL until his resignation in August 2014.
 Mr Tomkinson has held no other directorships of ASX listed companies during the last three financial years.